MahmoudSayed129/E-Commerce/README.md

 This project provides you with a practical opportunity to develop a web application using various technologies and deploy it on a cloud platform.
 By following the guidelines and utilizing the specified technologies, you will gain valuable experience in building network applications based on the client/server architecture.

-Thank you for your interest in the Simple Shopping Website project.
-For any inquiries or assistance, please reach out to the project maintainers.
-Happy coding! 🛒💻